-Clown Loach – Everything You Need To Know About
+Clown Loach – Habitat, Care & Details You Need To Know

+Clown loach is one of the most popular fish available at the local fish stores.
 Originally native to Indonesia, the clown loach can be found in largely in freshwater bodies.
-The clown loach is one of the most popular fish available at the local fish stores.
 Almost all pet and fish stores seem to carry them.
 Since clown loach is easily available everywhere, most people assume that they are easy to keep and take care of.

 However, that is not true.
 Clown loaches can be difficult to take care of and can grow to large sizes in home aquariums.
 This species of fish is very amusing to feed and watch during the day.